anytizer/open-ideas/ideas/ask-anything/readme.md

 Avoid too generic questions.
 Only approved questions will be answered.
-Answers are subject to build knowledge.
+Answers are subject to build the community knowledge.

 Anyone subscribed to the category can review the discussions.

+Products reviews.